philwee/cities-dashboard.github.io/readme.md

   The header component is at the top of the page.
 It consists of CITIES logo , a title and a menu bar.

-- Card:

-  Theses are the cards found on the home page which contains a graph and buttion that opens a page where one can see more info about that particular graph.

-- CarouselCard:

-  These are the cards that are rendered in the carousel.The carousel can be found on the project page.

 ## Instructions to Build and Test Locally

 ### Run Back-end